Abdul-Subhan24/Supermart-Grocery-Sales---Retail-Analytics-Dataset/README.md

 Data Cleaning: Preprocessed the dataset to handle missing values, correct data inconsistencies, and prepare it for analysis.
 Exploratory Data Analysis (EDA): Conducted an in-depth analysis to understand sales patterns, product performance, and customer behavior.
-Data Visualization: Created a series of visualizations to highlight sales trends, profit margins, and regional sales distribution using tools like Python and Power BI.
+Data Visualization: Created a series of visualizations to highlight sales trends, profit margins, and regional sales distribution using tools like Python.
 Feature Engineering: Extracted new features from the order date, such as Order Year, Order Month, and Order Day of Week, to facilitate time-based analysis.
 Key Insights
 Some of the insights generated from the analysis include: